wpb911/roster/README.md

 ## Installation
-Copy files from github repo to desired directory run npm install in the directory
+Copy files from github repo to desired directory.
+Run 'npm install' in the directory

 ## Usage
-node app.js
+run 'node app.js'

-A sample run of the application can be seen here:[Sample Video](roster.mov)
+A sample run of the application can be seen here: [Sample Video](roster.mov).

 ## Contributing
-All contributions must follow the [Contributor Covenant](CODE_OF_CONDUCT.md)
+All contributions must follow the [Contributor Covenant](CODE_OF_CONDUCT.md).

 ## Tests